mramsfjell/TTK4145-Sanntid/lift_project/README.md

 # LiftProject
 Our lift project is written in Elixir, a functional programming language.
-The authors are Thorbjørn Fuglestad, Ole-Jørgen Hannestad and Simen Krantz Knudsen.
+The authors are Torbjørn Fuglestad, Ole-Jørgen Hannestad and Simen Krantz Knudsen.

 For the extensive specifications for the project, see the [course project site](https://github.com/TTK4145/Project).